chatmail/.github/profile/README.md

-- the `chatmail/server` template that automatically sets up a minimal e-mail server with battle-tested server components that are configured to work as *Internet-Scale Message routers* with *anonymous onboarding* and *interoperable cryptography* to secure all network connectivity between clients and servers;
+- the `chatmail/server` template that automatically sets up a minimal e-mail server with battle-tested server components that are configured to work as *Internet-Scale Message routers* with *anonymous instant onboarding* and *interoperable cryptography* to secure all network connectivity between clients and servers;

 - the `chatmail/core` library which implements the